RushabhBhalgat/Prosumely/README.md

+create a FAQs section. i want to add this FAQ component on all individual services page. so create a component and then reuse that component on all services page.
+There are 12 services total so add FAQ's to all services page.

 # Payload Website Template

 This is the official [Payload Website Template](https://github.com/payloadcms/payload/blob/main/templates/website).
 Use it to power websites, blogs, or portfolios from small to enterprise.
 This repo includes a fully-working backend, enterprise-grade admin panel, and a beautifully designed, production-ready website.